ovh/docs/pages/web/hosting/activate-email-hosting/guide.en-us.md

 > [!warning]
 >
-> To confirm that you wish to delete the email solution linked to your Web Hosting plan, you will receive an email.
-You will need to confirm this in order for the delete operation to be launched.
+> To confirm the deletion of the email solution linked to your Web Hosting plan, you will receive a confirmation link via email.
+You must click this link to start the delete operation.

 ## Go further